howtographql/howtographql/src/pages/tutorials/graphql/advanced/3-more-graphql-concepts.md

 }
 ```

-Note that echnically enums are special kinds of scalar types.
+Note that technically enums are special kinds of scalar types.

 #### Interface